arbazlaraib/time-tracker/README.md

 # time-tracker
-ava (Maven) application for tracking time on the job
+java (Maven) application for tracking time on the job

 Time tracker